mizrael/AzureStorageTopics/README.md

 ### How does it work?

-The underlying idea is  Messages can be sent to a virtual "topic", which in turn would forward it to the registered "subscriptions":
+The underlying idea is  Messages can be sent to a virtual "topic", which in turn would forward it to the registered "subscriptions".

+Simply add the [Nuget package](https://www.nuget.org/packages/AzureStorageTopics/) to your Azure Functions project, then add the Output binding:

 ```csharp
 [FunctionName(nameof(SendToTopic))]